winnerineast/buildOpenCV/README.md

 # buildOpenCV
-Script for building OpenCV 4 on the NVIDIA Jetson Nano Developer Kit
+Script for building OpenCV 4 on the NVIDIA Jetson TX2 Developer Kit

 Building for:
-* Jetson Nano
+* Jetson TX2
-* L4T 32.2.1/JetPack 4.2.2
+* L4T 32.3.1/JetPack 4.4
-* OpenCV 4.1.1
+* OpenCV 4.3.0
 * Packaging Option ( Builds package by default; --no_package does not build package)

 <em><b>Note: </b>The script does not check to see which version of L4T is running before building, understand the script may only work with the stated versions.</em>